ViktorKugay/viktor-ku-blog/posts/query-string.md

 axios.get(`/?q=${searchQuery}`);
 ```

 For example user type string with hashtag character (#) to search input.
-Hash is gen-delim symbol ( [tools.ietf.org](https://tools.ietf.org/html/rfc3986#section-2.2) ).
-Server will receive empty query if you send raw search input because hash is gen-delim and all string after this character will be in hash URI component.
+Server will receive empty query if you send raw search input because hash is gen-delim ( [tools.ietf.org](https://tools.ietf.org/html/rfc3986#section-2.2) ).
+All data after _hash_ character will be in hash URI component.

 ```javascript
 new URL('http://localhost:3000/?q=#myHashTag');